druzsan/setup-matrix/README.md

 ## Inputs

-Action has only one input `matrix`, whose syntax is exactly the same as the built-in matrix provided as string (limitation of custom GitHub actions).
+Action has only one required input `matrix`, whose syntax is exactly the same as the built-in matrix provided as string (limitation of custom GitHub actions).

 ```yaml
 with: